paterit/django-microservice-template/README.md

 Building and running:

-	make build-base

-	make run
+	make

-To check if it runs propely verify if there are four new containters runing:
+To check if it runs propely verify if new containters are runing by typing:

+	docker ps

+You should see among running containters four with names like :

 	project_name-testing
 	project_name-web